Jon Berti Player Props: Marlins vs. Padres

-Jon Berti -- with a slugging percentage of .256 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins versus the San Diego Padres, with Ryan Weathers on the mound, on May 30 at 6:40 PM ET.
+Jon Berti -- with a slugging percentage of .289 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins versus the San Diego Padres, with Blake Snell on the mound, on May 31 at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Angels.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Padres.

 Jon Berti Game Info & Props vs. the Padres